commfish/BSAI_crab_assessments/SMBKC/smbkc_19/projections/README.md

 -conclusions: increased bycatch to 2007 levels reduces the time to rebuilding over 10 years for both proj 1 and 5, the magnitude is greater for 5.

+!!
+IMPORTANT !!
+See readme.md under smbkc_19  for instructions on running projections.

+copy files from model_1 (current accepted model) into projections2 folder.
+Place in the correct .prj file and then run gmacs.exe here.
+Move these files into the correct projection folder (see other readme.md)